MSREnable/HandsFreeSoundJam/src/dsp/runt/jamedit.md

 ### set_notelen

+Usage:

+    length set_notelen

+Sets the note length of the edit cursor.
+These must be whole integer numbers.
+A length of 4 is a quarter note, a length of 1 is a sixteenth note, and a length of 8 is a half note.

 ### set_track

+Usage:

+    track_num set_track

+Sets the current track to be a particular track number.
+Should be in range 0-4.

 ### set_clip

+Usage:

+    clip_num set_clip

+Sets the current clip to be a particular clip number.
+Should be in range 0-4.

 ### set_pos

+Usage:

+    position set_pos

+Sets the edit cursor position.

 ### voice_up

+Usage:

+    voice_up

+Sets the current voice channel to go up by one.

 ### voice_down

+Usage:

+    voice_down

+Sets the current voice channel to go down by one.

 ### stepsize_double

+Usage:

+    stepsize_double

+Doubles the current edit step size and note insertion duration.

 ### stepsize_half

+Usage:

+    stepsize_half

+Halves the current edit step size and note insertion duration.

 ### set_base

+Usage:

+    base set_base

+Set the base note for the edit step inserter.
+This is a MIDI note number.
+60 is middle C.

 ### trinity_preset

+Usage:

+    preset instr trinity_preset

+Selects a preset sound from the built-in presets. `preset` should be value approximately in range 0-10, and `instr` should either be 0 or 1.
+Trinity 0 controls the "Melody" instrument, and Trinity 1 controls the "Bass" instrument coupled with the "Chords".

 ### surgeon_preset

+Usage:

+    preset instr surgeon_prese

+Selects a preset sound from the built-in presets. `preset` should be value approximately in range 0-10, and `instr` should either be 0 or 1.
+Surgeon 0 controls the one of "Chords" instruments, and Trinity 1 controls the "Melody 2" instrument.

 ### set_title

+Usage:

+    "title" set_title

+Sets the song title of the current song.
+The character limit for the song is 40 characters.

 ### set_tempo

+Usage:

+    tempo set_tempo

+Sets the song tempo, in beats-per-minute (BPM).

 ### erase

+Usage:

+    erase

+Erases the note information in the currently selected clip.

 ### step_left

+Usage:

+    step_left

+Moves the edit cursor to the left.

 ### step_right

+Usage:

+    step_right

+Moves the edit cursor to the right.